clojurewerkz/titanium.docs/articles/edges.md

 (with the exception that `to-map` returns a map with an extra `:__label__` property).
 The functions below are unique to `clojurewerkz.titanium.edges`.

+All examples should run with the following namespace declaration and example data.

 ``` clojure
 (ns titanium.intro